uppertoe/spanza-journal-watch/README.md

 Please check [cookiecutter-django Docker documentation](http://cookiecutter-django.readthedocs.io/en/latest/deployment-with-docker.html) for more details how to start all containers.

 With MailHog running, to view messages that are sent by your application, open your browser and go to `http://127.0.0.1:8025`

+### Sentry

+Sentry is an error logging aggregator service.
+You can sign up for a free account at <https://sentry.io/signup/?code=cookiecutter> or download and host it yourself.
+The system is set up with reasonable defaults, including 404 logging and integration with the WSGI application.

+You must set the DSN url in production.

 ## Deployment